eclipse-ditto/ditto-examples/arduino-via-hono/README.md

 Copy the folder `arduino-via-hono/src/IoTAgent/` to your libraries folder `${ArduinoDirectory}/libraries`

 ## Creating configs
-Configs are the files that hold the ditto and hono properties, as well as the WiFi network information that the sketch uses to connect to WiFi.
+Configs are the files that hold the ditto and hono properties and the WiFi network information that the sketch uses to connect to WiFi.

 All the templates for the config files can be found in `arduino-via-hono/config_template/`.
-Copy them in the folder where your sketch is located and fill the wifi and ditto/hono properties.
+Copy them in your sketch folder and fill in the WiFi, ditto, and hono properties.

 After that change the extension from `.h_template` to just `.h`

 ## Compiling and running the sketch
-First, import `"IoTAgent.h"` to the sketch.
+Import `"IoTAgent.h"` to the sketch.
 Create an IoTAgent instance.
-The constructor takes the WiFi network properties and an analog pin, used to generate keys for ssl connections.
+The constructor takes the WiFi network properties and an analog pin to be used to generate keys for SSL connections.
 There can only be one instance of the agent in a single sketch.

-Create a method `void setup()`.
-Inside it you can modify the agent, add features and attributes.
+ Inside the `setup()` function, you can configure the device by adding attributes and features.

-There call the method `agent.connect(MQTT_HOST, MQTT_PORT, TENANT_ID, THING_NAMESPACE, THING_NAME, DEVICE_AUTH_ID, DEVICE_PASSWORD);` and get the properties from the config file
+There call the method `agent.connect(MQTT_HOST, MQTT_PORT, TENANT_ID, THING_NAMESPACE, THING_NAME, DEVICE_AUTH_ID, DEVICE_PASSWORD);` using the properties from the config file

-Create a method `void loop()`.
-Inside call the method `agent.loop()` to keep the mqtt connection open
+Inside the `loop()` function, call the method `agent.loop()` to keep the mqtt connection open

-Then you can upload the sketch to the board and you're all set.
+Then you can upload the sketch to the board, and you're all set.

 ### Sample sketch